dylanmorrill/permissionsViewer/README.md

 ## Current app

 The current app allows you to select a user, and then aggregates all the user's object and system permissions below.
-Click on a box that is true (the user has that permission) shows a tooltip listing all the profiles and permission sets that are granting the user that permission.
+Clicking on a box that is true (the user has that permission) shows a tooltip listing all the profiles and permission sets that are granting the user that permission.

 ![App view](https://i.imgur.com/up0g86Z.png)